son-link/NanoCSS/README.md

 * Write using SASS and include the 16 colors <a href="http://clrs.cc/" target="_blank">Clrs</a> palette.
 You can change the colors of many elemets or the entire palette.
 * Dark variant, ideal if you are a creature of the night.

-MicroCSS is under the GNU/GPLv3 or newer license.
+NanoCSS is under the GNU/GPLv3 or newer license.

 ## Docs